If we could choose 3 words to describe Freezone Business Setup in Dubai, it would be:

 Many free zones require you to have a physical office space, in order for the license to be approved.
 This can be your own or rented office space.

-The size of the office space will depend on the nature of your business and the number of visas you wish to process.
+The office space size will depend on the nature of your business and the number of visas you wish to process.

 6. Process your visas